electric-eloquence/requerio/docs/methods.md

 | paramsArray | `array` | An array: where element 0 is a space-separated string, or a function that returns a space-separated string; and element 1 is a boolean switch, where true means add, false means remove. |

 ### val(value)
 Set the value of all matches, typically form fields.
-This will set `state.value`.
+This will set `state.val`.

 | Param | Type | Description |
 | --- | --- | --- |